PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:25:34
+Last updated: 2024-04-02 13:27:17
-Random Quote: Set your goals high, and don't stop till you get there. - Bo Jackson
+Random Quote: No act of kindness, no matter how small, is ever wasted. - Aesop